alex-mas/react-components/readme.md

 They are intended to be used inside a BrowserRouter, as they are history context consumers

 #### BrowserRoute
-Auxiliary component that renders the provided component/children and bootstraps history and route properties into it
+Renders the provided component/children and bootstraps history and route properties into it

 #### BrowserLink
-Auxiliary component that consumes the context provided by BrowserRouter and on click pushes the provided location into BrowserRouter's history.
+On click pushes the provided location into BrowserRouter's history.

 ### Carousel
 Renders a container with the provided children and with two buttons to switch the active child